James Toohey (prospector): Legacy

 James Toohey died on 22 November 1883 and was buried in Dutton Park Cemetery and later moved twice more to Toohey Forest Park and the Mt Gravatt Cemetery.
 His will protected land comprising the Toohey Forest area from being sold off after his death within his children's and wife's lifetime.
 The family's Irish Catholicism made them subject to discrimination.
 The properties of Toohey were either subdivided/sold by the remaining family members or sold back to the Crown.

 Toohey Forest Park and the Mt Gravatt Cemetery reflect the family's history within the region.
 An incorrect account of the history of Peter Toohey (James' father) was detailed in James Toohey: Brisbane Pioneer or First of the White Shoe Brigade, as the author researched a 'Patrick Toohey', not Peter.
-This led to the family requesting a retraction based on incorrect information that led to an assumption of adultery and a supposed 'discreet ruse' by the family to cover Peter's absence when he had in fact passed away in 1840 around the Bay of Islands area in New Zealand.
+This led to the family requesting a retraction based on incorrect information that led to an assumption of adultery and a supposed 'discreet ruse' by the family to cover Peter's absence when he had in fact died in 1840 around the Bay of Islands area in New Zealand.